 Linking to Electronic Resources

-In order for your students to be able to access these materials from off campus, these URLs must be preceded by the proxy string which will enable us to prompt the students for their Westminster ID and password.
+In order for your students to be able to access these materials from off campus, these URLs must be preceded by the proxy string which will prompt the students to log in.

 The proxy string to prepend to the persistent URL is listed below:

-For the article in the image above, "Correction: Picasso's Collages and the Threat of War, 1912-13", the link you would provide to your students would be:
+For the article in the image above, "Employment, Academic and Extracurricular Contributors to College Aspirations", the link you would provide to your students would be: